quic/aimet/Docs/user_guide/model_quantization.rst

     Post-training quantization techniques help a model improve quantized accuracy without needing to re-train.

     - :ref:`AutoQuant<ug-auto-quant>`:
-        AIMET provies an API that integrates the post-training quantization techniques described below.
+        AIMET provides an API that integrates the post-training quantization techniques described below.
 AutoQuant is recommended for PTQ.
 If desired, individual techniques can be invoked using standalone feature specific APIs.

         - :ref:`Adaptive Rounding (AdaRound)<ug-adaround>`: